LASC Federal School Code: 007047

 Register for Classes Today

 In accordance with federal regulations set forth by The Higher Education Act of 1965, as amended, below is a summary of consumer information that must be made available to all students at Los Angeles Southwest College (LASC).
 Each topic listed gives a brief description of the information that must be disclosed and explains how it can be obtained.

 Upon satisfactory completion of requirements, students may earn the Associate in Arts Degree, Associate in Science Degree, Associate Degree for Transfer or a Certificate of Achievement.
 For more information about all academic programs including requirements, view the latest college catalog, explore the Academics pages, or go to a counseling office.

 LASC offers a self-paced computerized assessment placement test.
 Students receive an assessment summary that may be used to select their courses and to plan their educational and career goals.
 Course recommendations are advisory and should be discussed with a counselor.
-The Student Services and Support Programs (SSSP) center provides services to complete the Prerequisite/ Co-Requisite Challenge Exams and course prerequisite/co-requisites clearances.
+The Assessment and Testing Office provides services to complete the Prerequisite/Co-Requisite Challenge Exams and course prerequisite/co-requisites clearances.
 The center offers Accuplacer for English and math placement “Tests of Adult Basic Education (TABE)” non-credit courses.
-This test will measure the student’s grade level in Language, Math and Reading.
+This test will measure the student’s grade level in Language, Math, and Reading.
 This is not a pass/fail test.
 This is a timed test.
 Testing is available through department referral.
-Please see the SSSP Office for further information.
+Please see the Assessment and Testing Office for further information.